 As there do not appear to be any other assets of Buildings of Remembrance Ltd, please note that this transfer of the cemetery with planning permission for the crematorium was valued by Mr Vitale at £140000.
-Any subsequent valuation of the cemetery, would have to consider the recent confirmation of its consecrated status and the consequent implications for any potential purchaser.
+Any subsequent valuation of the cemetery, would have to consider the subsequent confirmation of its consecrated status, which has existed since 1916 and the consequent implications for any potential purchaser.

 Please note the highlighted text.